You’ll Never Get Bored with These 6 Occupational Therapy Specialties

 3. Health and Wellness

-It’s no secret that when it comes to eating healthy and getting enough exercise, the United States falls short of many other developed countries, and the statistics are downright shocking.
-At the same time that obesity and other chronic diseases have become major health crises, America’s opioid addiction epidemic is regularly front and center in the news.
-Occupational therapy professionals have a unique opportunity to help mitigate some of these issues by addressing the root causes of some of the lifestyle choices that lead to these diseases.
+It’s no secret the United States falls short when it comes to eating healthy and getting enough exercise.
+At the same time obesity and other chronic diseases have become major health crises, America’s opioid addiction epidemic is regularly front and center in the news.
+Occupational therapy professionals have a unique opportunity to help mitigate some of these issues by addressing the root causes of some lifestyle choices that lead to these diseases.

 Examples include:

-• Teaching low-income families living in food deserts about healthy eating through involvement in a community garden
+- Teaching families living in food deserts about healthy eating through involvement in a community garden

 4. Mental Health